MogwaiMomo/capstone/README.md

   - use LaF package to do random sampling of lines - DONE
   - create 9 training sets - DONE
   - create 1 test set - DONE

-  - get average trans probabilities from all 9 training sets
+  - get average trans probabilities from all 9 training sets - DONE

-  - create n-grams for test set and test
+  - create n-grams for test set

+  - test model with n-gram test set

   - get % accuracy of test

 Get some kind of markov chain prediction going ...